lnfernal/Discord-Account-Generator-1/README.md

 # Discord-Account-Generator
-a unfinished project that I had for a while and I don't really see this as getting finished, never ended up finishing it and seeing that I have no use for this anymore, I will just release it publicly
+a unfinished project that I had for a while, never ended up finishing it. and seeing that I have no use for this anymore, I will just release it publicly

+Working as intended, and generates Discord accounts easily.

 # DISCLAIMER
 This github repo is for **EDUCATIONAL PURPOSES ONLY.
 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS REPO.**